 Crack cocaine or most commonly referred to as “crack” is a crystallized form of cocaine and is heated and smoked, most often in a pipe, or a homemade version of a pipe.
 When crack cocaine is heated and smoked it makes a cracking or popping noise, hence the nickname.
 The effects of crack cocaine are more intense and euphoric than powder cocaine but last for only a few minutes, thereby running the risk of developing a higher tolerance, dependence, and then addiction more rapidly than powder cocaine.

 What are the Signs and Symptoms of Cocaine Addiction?

-Continued cocaine abuse that develops into addiction can significantly impact all aspects of a persons life, either at work, school or at home, and to cognitive and physical functions.
+Continued cocaine abuse that develops into addiction can significantly impact all aspects of a person's life, either at work, school, or at home, and to cognitive and physical functions.
 However, Cornerstone can offer help and support to those who suffer from cocaine addiction, or other drugs.

-Although it can be challenging to overcome cocaine addiction like other highly addictive drugs, addiction treatment programs such as Cornerstone’s residential program offers people the chance to lead happy healthy lives without the need of cocaine.
+Although it can be challenging to overcome cocaine addiction like other highly addictive drugs, addiction treatment programs such as Cornerstone’s residential program offers people the chance to lead happy healthy lives without the need for cocaine.

 Signs of Cocaine Abuse

 People who misuse cocaine often develop excellent strategies to hide their addiction from people close to them; however, it is possible to notice indicators.
 These are likely to be different for different people, dependent on their lifestyle, amongst many other factors.
 The following bullet points consolidate some behavioral, physical, mental, and social indicators that someone may be suffering from cocaine addiction.